mauroservienti/milestone.github.io/_posts/mattox-endpoints.md

 }
 ```

-With the above configuration, the endpoint name will be "my-endpoint," it'll have auditing enabled using the default "audit" queue, installers will configure the required infrastructure at runtime, and delayed retries will retry messages two times instead of the default three, with 25 seconds time increase.
+With the above configuration, the endpoint name will be "my-endpoint," it'll have auditing enabled using the default "audit" queue, installers will configure the required infrastructure at runtime, and delayed retries will retry messages two times instead of the default three, with a 25 second time increase between them.

 Given that the Microsoft configuration engine supports a variety of sources, we can use the above configuration via environment variables in a Docker container by defining the following variables in the Dockerfile: